Buying a Cottage as an Investment in Ontario

 The First Step – Define Your Long-term Goals

-Before you start looking for a cottage determine why you want to buy a cottage or vacation home.
+Before you start looking for that dream cottage - determine why you want to buy a cottage or vacation home.
 Here are some reasons why people want a cottage property:

 · Escape the hectic city life on weekends and summer vacation.
 Do you dream of enjoying the warm sunny days on the lake with family and friends and evenings sitting around the fire pit roasting marshmallows and gazing at the stars?

 · Do you want to invest in real estate and diversify your investment portfolio?
-Owning a cottage is a great way of earning Airbnb or short-term rental of your cottage to help pay off expenses and even generate extra cashflow – after cottage expenses are paid.
+Owning a cottage is a great way of earning extra income.
+Renting out your cottage to offset and help pay off expenses and even generate extra cash flow – after cottage expenses are paid.
 Waterfront properties have over the years also experienced great property appreciation and as a result, increased equity.

 How do you plan to use your cottage property is a huge decision and one that you need to carefully consider before taking the plunge.
 How you plan to use the cottage will impact your financing, insurance, where you decide to buy, and the type of property you should or want to purchase.
 Just like buying a home, you should give some thought to how long you plan to own the property, spend some time getting pre-approved so that you have a clear understanding of your financial means and have an understanding of potential returns.